 Secondary analyses found a dose-response association between adherence with calcium supplementation and greater effects on blood lead concentration.
-Greater adherence (taking 50% or more of calcium doses) resulted in blood lead levels 15% lower than in the placebo group (p <0.001), taking more than 67% resulted in 19% lower levels (p <0.001) and taking more than 75% of calcium doses resulted in 24% lower lead levels (p <0.001).
-In women with elevated BLL at baseline, the difference between calcium and placebo in BLL reduction among more adherent women was smaller (3%) and not statistically significant.
+Adherence of 50 percent or greater with calcium doses was associated with BLLs 15 percent lower than in the placebo group (p<0.001), taking more than 67 percent of calcium doses resulted in 19 percent lower levels (p<0.001), and taking more than 75 percent of calcium doses resulted in 24 percent lower levels (p<0.001).
+In women with an elevated BLL at baseline, the difference between calcium and placebo in BLL reduction among more adherent women was smaller (3%) and not statistically significant.

-There are no studies of the effects of other interventions to reduce elevated BLLs in pregnant women.
+There were no studies of the effects of other interventions to reduce elevated BLLs in pregnant women.

 Key Question 5.
-Do Counseling and Nutritional Interventions, Residential Lead Hazard Control Techniques, or Chelation Therapy Improve Health Outcomes in Asymptomatic Pregnant Women With Elevated Blood Lead Levels?
+Do Counseling and Nutritional Interventions, Residential Lead Hazard Control Techniques, or Chelation Therapy Improve Health Outcomes in Asymptomatic Pregnant Women With Elevated BLLs?

-As in the prior USPSTF report, no studies reported health outcomes following interventions to reduce blood lead levels in asymptomatic pregnant women.
+As in the prior USPSTF report, no studies reported health outcomes following interventions to reduce BLLs in asymptomatic pregnant women.

 Key Question 6.
-What Are the Harms of Interventions in Asymptomatic Pregnant Women With Elevated Blood Lead Levels?
+What Are the Harms of Interventions in Asymptomatic Pregnant Women With Elevated BLLs?

-The prior USPSTF found no studies on harms of interventions for lowering elevated blood lead levels in pregnant women.
-A subsequent RCT on effects of calcium supplementation on blood lead levels in pregnant women did not report harms (see Key Question 4).
+The prior USPSTF report found no studies on harms of interventions for lowering elevated BLLs in pregnant women.
+A subsequent RCT on effects of calcium supplementation on BLLs in pregnant women did not report harms (see Key Question 4).26